Power of Thought: The story of Alexander the Great and Diogenes

 Acceptance as a tool to cut out security behaviors in social anxiety and panic disorder:

-The individual with social anxiety or other forms of anxiety must choose to seek social settings or other feared situations, and answer their brain with "I accept and it is OK" to all thoughts before, during and after the feared situation.
-The individual with social anxiety might think "This won't go well, I might have a panic attack and everyone will laugh at me".
-Someone with panic disorder will often choose to sit close to an exit, for example at the cinema, just in case they have a sudden panic attack.
+The individual with social anxiety or other forms of anxiety must choose to seek social settings or other feared situations.
+They must answer their brain with "I accept the feared consequences" to all thoughts before, during and after a scary situation.
+The individual with social anxiety might think "This won't go well; I might have a panic attack, and everyone will laugh at me".
+People with panic disorder will often choose to sit close to an exit, for example at the cinema, just in case they have a sudden panic attack.

-Thus the individual should answer their brain: "That might happen indeed, and you know what, it is OK if that happens.
-It is ok that some people might perceive me as weak.
-It is OK if I look and sound nervous.
-I will not hide this fact in my behavior.
-I will accept my fear and I will let it be there, I will even welcome it.
-It will be uncomfortable, and that is also OK."
+The individual should answer their brain: "My feared outcomes might be realized, and it is totally OK.
+Indeed, people might perceive me as weak and incompetent during my presentation.
+It is fine if I look and sound nervous.
+I will accept my fear and not try to escape from the social situation or the emotion of fear.
+Surely, it will be uncomfortable, and that is also fine."

 People with panic disorder often feel that they are not able to breathe and think that they are about to die.
 These people should often try to hold their breath to truly experience that it is a false alarm - they have full control over their breathing.
 They will start mastering their panic attacks if they stop and answer their brain with acceptance and then refrain from performing security behaviors.

-The moment a person decides to answer their fears in this way and behaves in accordance with acceptance (e.g., not hiding that they are anxious), the fear will truly start to vanish over time.
+The moment a person decides to answer their fears in this way, the fear will start to vanish over time.
 This will require practice and repeated exposures.

-Other people that have fear of the dark, dentists, airplanes, heights, traumas etc. can in a similar fashion answer their brain while being activated:
+Other people that are afraid of the dark, dentists, airplanes, heights and alike can in a similar fashion answer their brain while being activated by fear:

 "That monster in the dark might attack me and I might die.
-That is OK, indeed I'll die.
-It might be painful, but that is also OK."
+That is OK, maybe that will happen.
+It might be painful, and that is also OK.
+I will not leave the dark until I am calm."

-"This plane might crash and I might die.
+"This plane might crash, and I might die.
 That is a real possibility.
-If that happens, it is OK.
-It will probably cause a chain of negative events for my family.
-That is also OK."
+If I die, it will cause an extreme burden for my family.
+I do not want to avoid travelling by plane my entire life, so I accept all negative outcomes and feared scenarios."
 This person will quickly feel a reduction in anxiety.

 "I want to ask that person out.
 Rejection will hurt.
 It is OK that it hurts, I will ask them out anyway."

 "Everyone will laugh at me during the presentation and think I suck.
-It is OK.
-Maybe I do suck and can even laugh at myself?"
+Maybe I do suck and can even laugh at myself?
+I can improve my skills and learn from my mistakes."

 "I am afraid to take a certain risk in life.
 Maybe my choice is wrong and then I'll have to deal with the negative consequences.
 It is OK that I might make a mistake and it is OK that I will have negative consequences.
 It is all OK - maybe I can learn something from my mistakes."